commercelayer/commercelayer-docs-api/abstracts/shipping_method.md

 Shipping methods are used to provide the customers with more delivery options.
-Each shipping method can have a price and can be free over a specific order's amount ([learn more](https://commercelayer.io/glossary/shipping_method/)).
+Each shipping method can have a price and can be free over a specific order's amount.